ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 #### Styling
 - You may use the `amp-carousel` element selector to style it freely.
-- `amp-carousel` by default uses an inlined svg as the background-image of the buttons.
+- `.amp-carousel-button` by default uses an inlined svg as the background-image of the buttons.
 You may override this with your own svg or image like so:

   **default**